nicohvi/nicohvi.github.io/_posts/2015-01-28-getting-capybara-webkit-working-on-windows.md

 ### Sidenote

-In addition to being stuck with Windows, which is a pretty shitty platform for developing ruby in the first place, I was also stuck behind a rather agressive proxy - which made pulling the repositories I needed from github a rather taxing experience.
-I did, however, discover a neat ninja trick.
+In addition to being stuck with Windows, which is a pretty shitty platform for ruby development in the first place, I was also stuck behind a rather aggressive proxy - which made pulling the repositories I needed from github a rather taxing experience.
+I did, however, discover a neat ninja trick by the name of `GIT_SSL_NO_VERIFY`.

-    GIT_SSL_NO_VERIFY

 Those magic words saved my soul.

-Since my proxy settings blocked every port number from here to the moon expect 80 and 443 (HTTP and HTTPS respectively) I had to get creative.
-I in no way suggest you use this environment setting unless you *absolutely* need it, but if you're stuck behind a firewall/proxy it works like a charm.
+Since my proxy settings blocked every port number from here to the moon except 80 and 443 (HTTP and HTTPS respectively) I had to get creative.

+This environment variable simply, as you may already have guessed, skips the SSL certificate validation for repositories you pull using HTTPS.
+This in essence means that while I think I'm pulling a repository from github I might, in fact, be pulling it from codeplex *shudder*.
+I don't really suggest you use this environment setting unless you *absolutely* need it - with great power comes great whatever.

-This way I was able to pull the code from github using the `https` URL (`https://github.com/thoughtbot/capybara-webkit`).
+Anyway, using this trick I was able to pull the code I needed from github using the `https` URL (`https://github.com/thoughtbot/capybara-webkit`).
 Okay, let's get back to business.

 ## Installing ruby and the devkit

-As stated earlier windows and ruby [are not best buds](https://sites.google.com/site/railsdevelopmentindia/windows-vs-osx-vs-ubuntu-for-ruby-on-rails-development), but sometimes you have to work with what you've got.
-For X-like systems there are many ways of installing ruby (homebrew, rbenv, rvm et. al.), but lukcily there's also a straightforward way for windows called the [rubyinstaller](http://rubyinstaller.org).
-This is just like any other windows setup binary, so I just download the correct one and you're good to go.
+As stated earlier Windows and ruby [are not best buds](https://sites.google.com/site/railsdevelopmentindia/windows-vs-osx-vs-ubuntu-for-ruby-on-rails-development), but sometimes you have to work with what you've got.
+For X-like systems there are many ways of installing ruby (homebrew, rbenv, rvm et al.), but luckily there's also a straightforward way for Windows called the [rubyinstaller](http://rubyinstaller.org).
+It works just like any other setup binary, so just download the correct one and you're good to go.
 I'm using Windows 7 64-bit, so I downloaded the 64-bit binary.

 In order to use native C/C++ extensions (which is necessary to install gems like [puma](http://puma.io)[^2] and, surprise, capybara-webkit) you also need to install the [ruby devkit](rubyinstaller.org/add-ons/devkit/).
-Please follow the [tutorial](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) provided by the DevKit wiki step by step, it's really easy to follow.
+Please follow the [tutorial](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) provided by the DevKit wiki step by step.
 Once you're done you're ready for the real challenge, installing Qt.

 ## Here be dragons

 So, what exactly is [Qt](http://qt.io), and why on earth do we need to install it?

-Well, Qt is a programming environment for developing cross-platform applications (think [Xamarin](http://xamarin.com)), and it provides tools for creating a [MinGW](http://mingw.org) toolchain which is required for creating native Windows applications without depnding on 3rd-party DLLs.
+Well, Qt is a programming environment for developing cross-platform applications (think [Xamarin](http://xamarin.com)), and it provides tools for creating a [MinGW](http://mingw.org) toolchain which is required for creating native Windows applications without depending on 3rd-party DLLs.
 Having Qt installed allows us to compile Qt's implementation of [webkit](https://webkit.org) browser engine, which capybara-webkit uses to power its rendering engine.

 So, how do you install it?
 Excellent question.

-Unfortunately, the wiki from the capybara-webkit repository is rather obtuse at this point and simply links to the official Qt downloads page which will not give you the correct version.[^3] It took me two days of frustration and contless efforts of google fu before I eventually combined several StackOverflow answers into something that worked for me.
+Unfortunately, the wiki from the capybara-webkit repository is rather obtuse at this point and simply links to the official Qt downloads page which will not give you the correct version.[^3] It took me two days of frustration and countless efforts of google fu before I eventually combined several StackOverflow answers into something that worked for me.
 [This is the Qt version you're looking for](http://sourceforge.net/projects/qtx64/files/qt-x64/4.8.5/mingw-4.8/qt-4.8.5-x64-mingw481r1.exe/download).[^4]

 The important distinction between this specific version of Qt and the one linked to on the official download page is that the former is compiled using MinGW (important) and the latter isn't.
 This tripped me up for a couple of days.